-Between the incredible shows and thrilling attractions, you’re bound to work up an appetite while making your way around Universal’s Islands of Adventure.
+Between the incredible shows and thrilling attractions, you’re bound to work up an appetite while making your way around Universal Islands of Adventure.
 We frogs always do.
-Thankfully, there are more options than just hot dogs and turkey legs to fill you up at the park — although you can easily find those, too.
-Counter service restaurants are ideal when you’d rather not spend the extra time and money at a table service restaurant.
-So when your stomach starts growling, remember these top five Islands of Adventure counter service destinations that will surely satisfy everyone’s hunger.
+Thankfully, there are more options than just hot dogs and turkey legs to fill you up at the park — although you can easily find those too.
+Counter-service restaurants are ideal when you’d rather not spend the extra time and money at a table-service restaurant.
+So when your stomach starts growling, remember these top five Islands of Adventure counter-service destinations that will surely satisfy everyone’s hunger.

 Best for Breakfast: Croissant Moon Bakery

 Imagine that you wake up early to beat the crowds, and your frog squad is super excited and eager to get to the park.
 But as you’re walking through the entrance, you realize you forgot about breakfast!
 Don’t worry — we’ve all been there.
 Fuel up at the Croissant Moon Bakery, located at the Port of Entry near the front of the park.
 This mystical little nook serves pastries and the essential cup of coffee.
 Grab a continental breakfast meal on the go, which includes a fruit cup, Danish or muffin and a breakfast beverage.
-There’s plenty of shaded seating to sit and enjoy breakfast if you can fit it in to your touring plan.
+There’s plenty of shaded seating to sit and enjoy breakfast if you can fit it into your touring plan.

-Best Place to Try Something New: “Doc” Sugrue’s Desert Kebab House & Fire Eater’s Grill
+Best Place to Try Something New: Doc Sugrue’s Desert Kebab House & Fire Eater’s Grill

 Maybe I’m cheating by mentioning two spots, but I’d like to add that Fire Eater’s Grill is just a few steps away, and these two eateries share a common outdoor dining area.
 You can find gyros here if you’re feeling adventurous.
 But this restaurant also tests your bravery in another way: fiery Chicken Stingers (hot wings).
-Best of all, if someone’s not feeling too daring, they can still get chicken tenders and fries (perfect for tadpole tummies).
+Best of all, if someone’s not feeling too daring, they can still get chicken fingers and fries (perfect for tadpole tummies).

-Best Themed Eating Experience: Three Broomsticks™
+Best Themed Eating Experience: Three Broomsticks